ICP-Y2/workshop-week-6/README.md

 ### 4. Add Three LEDs: RED, GREEN and YELLOW
 > a.
 RED represents Alarm when temp > 40 or humidity < 50.
 >
 > b.
-YELLOW represents Warning when temp > 35 and < 40.
+YELLOW represents Warning when temp > 35 and humidity < 40.
 >
 > c.
 GREEN when temp < 35 and humidity > 50